smart-fun/TabStacker/README.md

 When a complete stack is removed and restored (during a Tab change, or a system cleanup like when rotating the device), a **save and restore** mechanism allows you to keep your Fragments up-to-date.

 Tab Stacker uses **Support Fragments**.
 It is recommended to always use Support Fragments as they are compatible with older devices, and the last bugs are fixed for all devices.
-See how to migrate to Support Fragment in the corresponding section below.
+See how to migrate to Support Fragment in the **[wiki](wiki)**.

 ## How to use##